joergschwarzwaelder/hhc2023/Objective-14/README.md

 **Hints provided by Fitzy Shortstack**

 The aim of this objective is to get familiar with current email mechanisms to detect phishing emails, like SPF, DMARC, and DKIM.
-DMARC and DKIM and already cryptographically processed and only the result of this check is displayed.
+DMARC and DKIM are already cryptographically processed and only the result of this check is displayed.

 The following emails are suspicious:
 | Number |Sender|Comment|